 Anarchists can use differing perspectives and scales to determine what projects are worth working on.
 By the linear and grand measuring stick of Global Revolution, the details blur, and many essential projects seem less important.
 Revolution, like the coast of England, is influenced by what evaluating tools we use.
 We can utilize this flexibility in our measuring sticks to our advantage.
-Duty and Joy are only part of the range of our motivations.
-Personal liberation, class war, global environmentalism, and political autonomy struggles are all different formulas of measuring the value of an action or project.
+Duty and joy are only part of the range of our motivations.
+Personal liberation, class war, global environmentalism, and struggles for political autonomy are all different formulas for measuring the value of an action or project.
 When applied to a situation, each will yield a different result.